schaedem/NiCE_Chip_Paper/README.md

 ### full_dat.Rdata:
 final data used in analysis plus metadata (R data object)

+### networks_and_statistics.R:
+compile network statistics into dfs for easy plotting

 ## Analysis Files

+### intersection_networks.R:
+Create graphs for each loc x timepoint, then find the interesection of those graphs.
+Calculate network statistics for each intersection graph.

 ### erdos_renyi_random_graphs.R:
 random network statistics for Table 2